-“But we see Jesus, who was made a little lower than the angels, now crowned with glory and honor because he suffered death, so that by the grace of God he might taste death for everyone” (Hebrews 2:9 NIV).
+Hebrews 2:9 “But we see Jesus, who was made a little lower than the angels, now crowned with glory and honor because he suffered death, so that by the grace of God he might taste death for everyone.”
+(NIV)

-“For Christ’s love compels us, because we are convinced that one died for all, and therefore all died”
+2Corinthians 5:14 “For Christ’s love compels us, because we are convinced that one died for all, and therefore all died.”

-“Therefore just as one man’s trespass led to condemnation for all, so one man’s act of righteousness leads to justification and life for all” (Romans 5:18 NRSV).
+Romans 5:18 “Therefore just as one man’s trespass led to condemnation for all, so one man’s act of righteousness leads to justification and life for all.”
+(NRSV)

-“...God our Savior, who desires all men to be saved and to come to the knowledge of the truth. ...the man Christ Jesus, who gave Himself a ransom for all...”
-I Tim.
-2:3-6 (NKJ).
+1Timothy 2:3-6 “...God our Savior, who desires all men to be saved and to come to the knowledge of the truth. ...the man Christ Jesus, who gave Himself a ransom for all...”

-“We have put out hope in the living God, who is the Savior of all men, and especially of those who believe” (1Timothy 4:10).
+1Timothy 4:10 “We have put out hope in the living God, who is the Savior of all men, and especially of those who believe.”

-Jesus died for those who will ultimately be lost:
+Jesus died for those who would ultimately be lost:

-Note: This is a clear text.
-Here we have wicked people denying the Lord that bought them.
-Clearly, all of us were bought, including the wicked.
+He bought “them” - the false prophets and the false teachers.
+This is a clear text.
+Here we have wicked people denying the Lord who bought them.
+Clearly, all of us were bought with the blood of Christ.

 Potentially, God saves all.
-But he won’t force people to surrender, because God is a Gentleman.
+But He will not force people to surrender, because God is a Gentleman.